Skip to content

 Powering communities with alternative energy through blue hydrogen

-Aramco is a leading energy and chemicals company with oil and gas production as its primary business.
+Aramco is an energy and chemicals company with oil and gas production as its primary business.
 The solutions mentioned here are in the first stages of commercial deployment.

 The world needs more energy than ever before.
 This means we need a sustainable system that can meet its growing demands, while also addressing CO2 emissions and the overall impact on the environment.
 A system that can keep communities running, even as the energy transition takes place.